 Chicago has a vibrant theater scene with over 200 venues ranging from storefront, low-budget theaters to major cultural centers with multi-million dollar shows.
-Best of all, you can often catch a play or a musical for a pittance thanks to Hot Tix, which sells half-price tickets online and at three city locations.Continue to 5 of 7 below.
+There is truly something for everyone in your group.
+Best of all, you can often catch a play, comedy, or a musical at a great price, as Hot Tix sells half-price tickets online and at a few city locations.

 North Michigan Avenue—also known as The Magnificent Mile—is a teen shopper's paradise, with everything from the Apple Store for some modern gadgets to Gap, Patagonia, Bloomingdale's, and Nordstrom for checking out clothes.
 Be sure to take a pit stop at Garrett Popcorn Shop for a bag of caramel, butter, or cheesy popcorn snacks, among other delicious flavors.